Presses de la Cité

 Presses de la Cité is a French publishing company founded in 1943 by Sven Nielsen, the son and grandson of booksellers, who came to Paris in 1924.
 Before becoming a publisher, Nielsen specialised in exporting French books.

 In 1988, with its merger with Larousse-Nathan, Groupe de La Cité became the second-largest publishing company in France and the tenth-largest in the world.
 It was acquired by Havas and is now part of Editis.

 History

 Having first specialised in translating American novels, Presses de la Cité first published home-produced work in 1946 with Je me souviens... by Georges Simenon, which became the first part of his novel Pedigree.
 At a rate of three or four books a year, Presses de la Cité published 140 of Simenon's novels and collections.
-Following Simenon's example, other French-language authors signed with the company, including Henri Queffélec, Cécil Saint-Laurent, Maurice Genevoix, René Barjavel, and Konsalik.
+Following Simenon's example, other French-language authors signed with the company, including Henri Queffélec, Cécil Saint-Laurent, Maurice Genevoix, René Barjavel, and Heinz G. Konsalik.

 Starting in 1958, the company started on a stream of acquisitions: